hannahyu07/Toronto/README.md

 -   `scripts` contains the R scripts used to simulate, download, and clean data.

-**Statement on LLM usage: Aspects of the code were written with the help of the AI tool ChatGPT3.5.
+**Statement on LLM usage: Aspects of the code and paper were written with the help of the AI tool ChatGPT3.5.
 The entire chat history is available ininputs/llms/usage.txt.**